-Jason Rotary Power Telescope Manual
+- Jason Rotary Power 540 Telescope

 Jason Telescope - Model 311 Manual. @stro pages visitor Marlene N. Donated her time and effort to help out folks with Jason 311 telescopes and sent the manual.
 It's just half a binocular, or a hand held telescope that uses prisms to reduce the physical size.
 A monocular is a modified refracting telescope used to magnify the images of distant objects by passing light through a series of lenses and usually prisms, the application of prisms resulting in a lightweight, compact telescope.